james-jory/amazon-personalize-filter-rotator/README.md

 INCLUDE ItemID WHERE Items.genre IN ($GENRES)
 ```

-To use the filter above, you would pass the appropriate value(s) for the `$GENRE` variable when retrieving recommendations.
+To use the filter above, you would pass the appropriate value(s) for the `$GENRE` variable when retrieving recommendations using the [GetRecommendations API](https://docs.aws.amazon.com/personalize/latest/dg/API_RS_GetRecommendations.html).

 You can learn more about filters on the AWS Personalize blog [here](https://aws.amazon.com/blogs/machine-learning/introducing-recommendation-filters-in-amazon-personalize/) and [here](https://aws.amazon.com/blogs/machine-learning/amazon-personalize-now-supports-dynamic-filters-for-applying-business-rules-to-your-recommendations-on-the-fly/).

+## <a name='Whyisfilterrotationnecessary'></a>Why is filter rotation necessary?
 Filters are great!
 However, they do have some limitations.
 One of those limitations is being able to specify a dynamic value for a range query (i.e., `<`, `<=`, `>`, `>=`).
 For example, the following filter to limit recommendations to new items that were created since a rolling point in the past is **not** supported.

 **THIS WON'T WORK!**